krombo-kode/DiscoTek/README.md

 Changelog:

+(v0.6):\
+    - combined create_output_library and create_unrecoverable_output functions into single create_directory function that takes desired directory name as argument\
+    - fixed bug where program was placing tracks that had bad tags into unrecoverable file directory regardless of whether the recovery function was successful or not

 (v0.5):\
     - application now removes empty directories after completion\
     - application now removes temporary audio stub file after processing each bad track (stub can't accidentally be reused on next track)\
     - files that app fails to fix are placed in a separate directory for user to do with as they please

 (v0.4):\
-    - implimented song-stubbing for Audd.io track identifier.
+    - implimented song-stubbing for Audd.io track identifier.\
-    - implimented AudD.io track identifier
+    - implimented AudD.io track identifier\
     - added handling for files with no ID3 tag header

 (v0.3):\